NET WORTH: $1.3 billion, estimated

 SOURCE OF WEALTH: Kayne Anderson Capital Advisors

-OVERVIEW: Richard Kayne, his wife, Suzanne, and family move their philanthropy through the Kayne Foundation.
+OVERVIEW: Richard Kayne, his wife, Suzanne, and family move their philanthropy through the Kayne Foundation, which focuses on the arts, environment, mental health, career readiness, early child development and education.
 The family's philanthropy focuses in on Los Angeles, where they live.
 Kayne has strongly supported his alma mater, UCLA.
-The Kaynes have also supported local education reform efforts.
-Other interests include arts and culture and Jewish causes.
-The foundation has a limited web presence and does not accept unsolicited proposals.

 BACKGROUND: Richard Kayne earned a bachelor's in statistics from Stanford University in 1966 and an MBA from UCLA in 1968.
 Kayne began his career as an analyst in New York with Loeb, Rhodes & Co.
 He was a principal of Cantor Fitzgerald and went on to cofound Kayne Anderson in 1984, a Los Angeles-based manager of alternative investment strategies.
 Kayne is not on the Forbes billionaire list, but some sources refer to him as a billionaire.

-EDUCATION & YOUTH: Kayne is strongly involved with his alma mater, UCLA, and he once chaired the investment committee of the UCLA Foundation.
+Kayne is strongly involved with his alma mater, UCLA, and once chaired the investment committee of the UCLA Foundation.
 A few years ago, Kayne and his, wife, Suzanne gave a $5 million gift to create Suzanne Kayne Investment Management Specialization Program Fund at UCLA Anderson School of Management.
 Kayne cofounded Kayne Anderson with the late John E. Anderson, whose name adorns UCLA's business school.